The Center

-In our work, civil rights refers to the Black experience in the US in the 19th and 20th centuries, not confined to the South nor to the critical period of 1954-1968.
-Our working definition of civil rights struggles and triumphs explores the long legacy of contradictory American ideals and realities.
+Civil Rights, in our work, refers to the Black experience in the US in the 19th and 20th centuries, not confined to the South nor to the critical period of 1954-1968.
+Our focus is on the long Black freedom struggle in the United States, from the founding of the country to the present, though we recognize that important civil rights histories and legacies draw on many other experiences in the US and abroad.

-Sites where civil rights histories are made manifest include the iconic places of struggle – Selma’s Edmund Pettus Bridge, Memphis’ Lorraine Motel, Birmingham’s 16th Street Baptist Church – as well as the everyday landscapes, laws, and traditions that represented and reproduced discrimination.
+Sites where civil rights histories are made manifest include iconic places of struggle and resistance– Selma’s Edmund Pettus Bridge, Memphis’ Lorraine Motel, Birmingham’s 16th Street Baptist Church – as well as everyday landscapes, laws, and traditions that represent legacies of discrimination.
 The “sites” of civil rights heritage include a wide spectrum of places and buildings as well as the people and ideas that brought them to be.

 Professor Kwesi Daniels of Tuskegee University leads students on a tour of the historic Armstrong School in Montgomery, Alabama as part of the Tuskegee x Penn Partnership.